Need a Membership Refresher?

 Women executives, district and regional managers, and women identified by their management as high-potential leaders.

 The NACS Women’s Leadership Program takes place on the prestigious Ivy League Yale University campus.
 The program is administered by faculty in the Yale School of Management.
+Check back periodically to meet the 2019 presenters.

 Professor of Organizational Behavior